Ford Ranger 3.2 engine problems and issues you can check yourself when buying any second-hand Ranger or BT-50 so you don’t buy a lemon.

 Top 3 Ford Ranger 3.2 Engine Problems

-There are some well-known documented common problems often referred to as textbook problems with the Ford Ranger and Mazda BT-50.
+Some well-known documented Ford Ranger problems are often referred to as textbook problems, including the Mazda BT-50.

-Coolant leaks, in a Ford Ranger may arise from areas.
+Coolant loss, in a Ford Ranger may arise from areas.
 There are some common places to inspect for leaks including:

 It’s important to check your Ford Ranger for any indications of coolant leaks like puddles beneath the vehicle a decrease in coolant levels or problems with overheating.
 Taking action, against coolant leaks can prevent harm to the engine.
 Ensure that the vehicle runs smoothly and reliably.